1bitgodot/NodeMapper/README.md

 onready var DiscreteScene: PanelContainer = get_node("Examples/$DiscreteScene")
 ```

-You can now remove the variables from the scene script and inherit instead them from the exported file.
+You can now remove the variables from the scene script and inherit them instead from the exported file with __extends__.
 Once your scene tree is stabilized, you can remark off the __export_vars()__ statement.
 Make sure to re-export if you make changes to your scene tree that includes the name and position of existing nodes or adding new nodes that require variable mapping.
-If you change the _base type_ of your root scene node, you must also update the _base node type_ in the export file.
+If you change the _base type_ of your scene's root node, make sure to the _base type_ in the export file as well.

 ```gdscript
 # res://scenes/Main.gd